-Winnie, Cadet Inspector (Student), 17 years old Avuni, Sales & Marketing Executive, 29 years old My husband works as a police officer and I believe this is a good opportunity to bring my children to visit him at work and learn more about the SPF.
-Also, I look forward to going to the photo booth and letting my children try out the cute little police uniforms
+Winnie, Cadet Inspector (Student), 17 years old My husband works as a police officer and I believe this is a good opportunity to take my nieces to visit him at work and learn more about SPF.
+Also, I look forward to going to the photo booth and letting my nieces try out the cute little police uniforms.

 Ben Singer, Lawyer, 53 years old This is my first time coming to a police roadshow and I think that it is a good way to learn about how the officers react in different situations.
 I am thrilled to see the different set-ups, and my favourite demonstration is the Taser demonstration because I have never seen one up close before.
 Good job to all the officers!
+I am deployed at the ERT Vehicle Display and the turnout is amazing!
+The public loved posing for photos with the ERT vehicles it is not something they get Assistant Superintendent of Police (ASP) Teo Khim Ying, Team Leader (Emergency Response Team), Bedok Division were involved in the roadshow, I thought it would be fun to join them.
+Personally, I am also considering a career in the SPF and the equipment and weapons used as well as the various departments within the SPF.
+Avuni, Sales & Marketing Executive, 29 years old